artsy/artsy.github.io/_posts/2017-04-22-danger-one-oh-again.md

 * Handle running other Dangerfiles
 * Handles plugin management
 * Provides a set of utility functions that would often get used

+### Messaging

+* Leave warnings, messages and markdown comments
+* Leave errors, marking the build as failed
+* Post any of the above of the above inside a file
+* Create a GitHub review, and use the above messaging

+### Plugins

+* Infrastructure for shared rules
+* Opens up the ability to validate tricky things with an easy API

 The API differs between the JS and Ruby version, not drastically - but there are no plugins for Danger JS yet.
 That's still a bit away.